Veisiejai: Other names

 Veisiejai is known as Wiejsieje in Polish, Visei in Yiddish and Veisee in Russian languages.

 History

 Veisiejai was first mentioned as belonging to the Glinski family in 1501.
 It was later a property of the Massalski family and was subsequently inherited by the Ogiński family.

 Yuri Olelkovich, Duke of Slutsk, managed to get market privilege in 1525 and built first church in 1526.

 Veisiejai has a rare surviving wooden synagogue.
 Jews started to settle here in the early 18th century.
 The first synagogue was constructed in 1748.
 It was destroyed by fire and restored several times.
 A Jewish library and a Hebrew school operated in Versiejai before the war.
-During the German occupation, Veisiejai Jews were killed in the Katkiske ghetto.
+During the German occupation, Veisiejai Jews were killed in the Katkiškė ghetto.

 Between 1950 and 1959 Veisiejai was a district center.
 In 1956 it became a town.
 Its coat of arms was created by Laima Ramonienė and was approved by the President of Lithuania on March 23, 2000.